UniPiTechnology/evok/README.md

 It provides a RESTful interface over HTTP, a JSON-RPC interface, a WebSocket interface and a bulk JSON interface to Unipi devices.

-We have webapp for evok, see [evok-web] for more information.
+We have a webapp for evok, see [evok-web] for more information.

 Evok is still in active development, so any testing, feedback and contributions are very much welcome and appreciated.